 Premier Marinas' outline planning application includes up to 91 new residential units to support the economic viability of the development in the form of houses, apartments and waterside cabins.

-Further information on all of Premier Marinas' plans for Noss on Dart Marina is available at the marina and at www.southhams.gov.uk.
-We would also encourage you to support our plans which you can do by writing to South Hams District Council directly or using the link provided here.
+Further information on all of Premier Marinas' plans for Noss on Dart Marina is available at the marina.

-Click here to read for the latest news from Noss on Dart Marina and keep up to date with the South Coast Marina's redelvopment >
+Click here for the latest news from Noss on Dart Marina and keep up to date with the South Coast Marina's redevelopment >